 The BFBS staff in Brazil regarded the Bible as a ‘heavenly agent’ in their missionary work, even when signs of conversion did not appear and churches did not grow.
 Comparing the state of affairs in Brazil at the time with the selling of Bibles, Richard Holden stated that, although he could not say that the Divine Truth was making visible progress in the country, ‘yet it may be affirmed that some progress is perceptible to the eye of faith; and this, small as it may be, is the germ and earnest of something more commensurate’.
 In 1891, the Reverend João dos Santos wrote in a very pessimistic report that, although the progress of Protestantism was still very slow, ‘the seed of God’s Word is being buried to rise again in the proper season.
 We see some of the fruits, but our duty is not to stop but to go forward, waiting for the time when God shall give the harvest.’
 The fact that the hard and costly work of Bible selling in Brazil did not produce commensurate processes of religious change was a source of much disappointment for the BFBS staff.
-However, at the same time, narratives of conversions prompted by the unaided individual study of the scriptures nurtured the image of otherworldliness attributed to religious texts, relieved the staff’s frustration, and fostered their faith in a ‘future harvest’ of believers.
+Still, narratives of conversions prompted by the unaided individual study of the scriptures nurtured the image of otherworldliness attributed to religious texts, relieved the staff’s frustration, and fostered their faith in a ‘future harvest’ of believers.

-However, neither missionaries nor believers attributed to the Bible or other religious texts, as material objects, any agency or authority.
+However, neither Protestant missionaries nor believers attributed to the Bible or other religious texts, as material objects, any agency or authority.
 As Thomas Kirsch noted in his study of missionary literacy in Southern Zambia, Pentecostal converts handled the Bible carelessly and, in periods of paper shortages, used the pages of religious tracts and booklets as wrapping paper and notebooks, showing how ‘Christianity as a book religion can be quite a mundane affair’ (Kirsch 2008: 85–8).
-In the case of nineteenth-century Brazil, some colporteurs’ narratives described how the torn pages of Bibles and Evangelical periodicals initiated processes of religious change; the most illustrative cases were those of the Portuguese pastor José de Carvalho Braga, whose conversion process started after he read pages of the Bible used as packing paper, and of Joaquim Fernandes de Lima, the lay leader of the Presbyterian Church of Ubatuba who subscribed to the Protestant periodical Imprensa Evangelica after receiving a number of religious books wrapped in pages of the journal (Frase 1975: 256; Glass 1914: 107).
+In the case of nineteenth-century Brazil, some colporteurs’ narratives described how the torn pages of Bibles and Evangelical periodicals initiated processes of religious change; the most illustrative cases were those of the Portuguese pastor José de Carvalho Braga, whose conversion process started after he read pages of the Bible used as packing paper, and of Joaquim Fernandes de Lima, the lay leader of the Presbyterian Church of Ubatuba, who subscribed to the Protestant periodical Imprensa Evangelica after receiving a number of religious books wrapped in pages of the journal (Frase 1975: 256; Glass 1914: 107).
 According to these missionary narratives, it was the individual and reflexive act of reading that could bring about religious change; religious texts were not endowed with any inherent spiritual authority.